-Changes made in the budget 2012 will come into effect 1 April 2013
+Changes that came into effect 1 April 2013

 If you are under 18, enrolled for KiwiSaver and receive a wage you must make KiwiSaver employee contributions, but employers do not need to make the employer contrbution of 3%.